 Must Have Documents

-You will need to have your full driving licence; paper and card, the vehicle registration document and a green card or motor insurance certificate from your insurers to state you have the legal minimum of insurance and your passport.
+You will need to have your full driving licence, the vehicle registration document and a green card or motor insurance certificate from your insurers to state you have the legal minimum of insurance and your passport.

 Speed limits vary with the weather conditions